 Walkin shall pay BZR a fee in the total amount of CAD $20,000 plus any applicable taxes (the “Co-development Fee”) in eight instalments of CAD $2,500 upon the completion of each of Milestone.
 Each instalment of the Co-development Fee shall be paid within ten (10) Business Days of the delivery of the Deliverables associated with each Milestone.

-The Co-development Fee plus applicable taxes shall be reimbursed by BZR to Walkin after BZR recouped the Development Costs that it incurred.
+The Co-development Fee plus applicable taxes shall be reimbursed by BZR to Walkin after BZR recouped the Development Costs that it incurred before any other disbursements are made from Gross Receipts.
 BZR shall then remit to Walkin the Net Profit (hereafter defined) generated by the sale of the Game on any digital distribution platform (the “Digital Distributor”) within thirty (30) days of the receipt by BZR of the monies related to the exploitation of the Game by the Digital Distributor, which is expected to be on a monthly basis, up until the Co-development Fee is fully reimbursed.

 Terms of Payment of the Royalty